myeze/myeze/README.md

 - 👀 I’m interested in Game Development and Computer Science.
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on many different projects
-- 📫 How to reach me...
+- 📫 How to reach me @myezeanii on instagram

 <!---
 myeze/myeze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.